tibs/mxTextTags/README.rst

 ==========
 mxTextTags
 ==========
-Back in 1999, I discovered Marc-Andre Lemburg's mxTextTools_, which is a fascinating and elegant parsing mechanism.
+Back in the late 1990s, I discovered Marc-Andre Lemburg's mxTextTools_, which is a fascinating and elegant parsing mechanism.
 At the time, ASCII text was dominant, and the version of mxTextTools that worked on 8-bit data was blindingly fast compare to other Python solutions.